huggingface/hub-docs/docs/hub/spaces-sdks.md

 Hugging Face Spaces officially supports three different SDKs: Gradio, Streamlit, and static HTML.
 This section gives a brief overview of the three methods for creating a Space.

-Gradio and Streamlit make it easy to quickly build apps in Python, and we recommend you try both out because they're really awesome!
+Gradio and Streamlit make it easy to quickly build apps using Python, and we recommend you try both out because they're really awesome!
 For in-depth information about using them, you can refer to their respective documentation.

 ## Gradio

-**Gradio** provides an easy and intuitive interface for running a model from a list of inputs, and displaying the outputs.
+**Gradio** provides an easy and intuitive interface for running a model from a list of inputs and displaying the outputs.
 For more details, take a look at this [tutorial](https://huggingface.co/blog/gradio) from the Gradio team about building GUIs for Hugging Face models.

 Selecting **Gradio** as the SDK when [creating a new Space](https://huggingface.co/new-space) will initialize your Space with the latest version of Gradio by setting the `sdk` property to `gradio` in your `README.md` file's YAML block.
 If you'd like to change the Gradio version, you can edit the `sdk_version` property.

-Visit the [Gradio documentation](https://gradio.app/getting_started) to learn all about its features, and check out the [Gradio Guides](https://gradio.app/guides/) for some handy tutorials to help you get started!
+Visit the [Gradio documentation](https://gradio.app/getting_started) to learn all about its features and check out the [Gradio Guides](https://gradio.app/guides/) for some handy tutorials to help you get started!

 ### Managing long queue times